 When using machine learning for screening, poor recall can result in biased results, while low work savings represent no loss to the reviewer as compared to not using machine learning.

+One caveat in the derivation of our criteria is that we did not address the potential problem of multiple testing formally.
+Such a derivation is mathematically challenging and beyond the scope of this paper.
+However, the performance of the criteria shows that this is of no practical concern.
+Formally describing screening procedures with iterative testing should be a next step towards even more rigorous stopping criteria and should be fully worked out in future research.

 So far, systematic review standards have no way of accommodating screening with machine learning.

 We hope that the reliability and clarity of reporting offered by our stopping criteria make them suitable for incorporation into standards, so that machine learning for systematic review screening can fulfil its promise of reducing workload and making more ambitious reviews tractable.